PIP Mandatory Reconsideration Request Letter Tool

 Welcome to our Mandatory Reconsideration Request Letter Tool.
 We hope this will make it easier for you to ask the DWP to look again at their decision about your claim for Personal Independence Payment.

-You must normally ask for a mandatory reconsideration within 1 calendar month of the date of the decision letter.
-See What if I've missed the deadline? for what to do if you are outside this time limit.
+You should ask for a mandatory reconsideration within 1 calendar month of the date on the decision letter.
+If this time limit has passed, you can usually still appeal as long as you are within 13 months.
+See What if I've missed the deadline? for what to do.

 How To Use This Tool